Otto-G/education-python/PythonForEverybody/README.md

 - **accumulator** A variable used in a loop to add up or accumulate a result.
-- **counter** A variable used in a loop to count the number of times something hap- pened.
+- **counter** A variable used in a loop to count the number of times something happened.
 We initialize a counter to zero and then increment the counter each time we want to “count” something.
 - **decrement** An update that decreases the value of a variable.
 - **initialize** An assignment that gives an initial value to a variable that